 Here are two final pictures before we go.
 Left is Inna and me outside the temple grounds, and right is a beautiful elephant forced to give people rides around the grounds (we’ve since learned to visit elephants in sanctuaries and not support industries/businesses that force elephants to work).

-The Kraton of Yogjakarta was built in the 1750s following a truce between the Javan King and the Dutch East India Company.
-The truce split central Java in two, with the Javan King controlling the eastern half, of which Yogjakarta became the capitol.
+The Kraton of Yogyakarta was built in the 1750s following a truce between the Javan King and the Dutch East India Company.
+The truce split central Java in two, with the Javan King controlling the eastern half, of which Yogyakarta became the capitol.
 In 1812, all of Java was captured by the British, who seized it after Napoleon conquered the Netherlands.
 Once the Napoleonic Wars ended, the British gave Java back to the Dutch, but not before burning most of the Kraton to the ground.
 The Kraton was rebuilt in the 1920s, when Indonesians first started campaigning for their independence.
 The Dutch refused until WWII, when everyone was conquered by the Japanese.
 After WWII, the Dutch (with British support) attempted to reassert control of Java, but failed.
 Finally, in 1945, all of Java was united as the most populated island of Indonesia.
 Quite a complicated history for this island in the Indian Ocean!

 Even more significantly (at least for locals), the Kraton hosts daily cultural performances.
 They hosted a puppet show the day we visited.

-With this we’ve reached the end of our Yogjakarta visit.
-Yogjakarta was a crazy place with tons to see and do, and while Inna and I were disappointed we didn’t get to visit Prambanan, we still has a great time here.
+With this we’ve reached the end of our Yogyakarta visit.
+Yogyakarta was a crazy place with tons to see and do, and while Inna and I were disappointed we didn’t get to visit Prambanan, we still has a great time here.
 Continuing forward, it is now time to head back to Bali, to spend one more day there before flying out of Indonesia.
 And we made that day count, spending it at one of the most awesomest places on our entire trip!